ttiny/deploy/README.md

 2. Put your private SSH key `id_rsa` (if you need one) and your **deploy** config `local.yml` in `/myconfig`.
-3. Make some dir where you will sync your projects, e.g. `/myapps`, it needs to be accessible inside the container, as well as all others you will need.
+3. Make some dir where you will sync your projects, e.g. `/myapps`, it needs to be accessible inside the container, as well as all other dirs referenced in your config.
 4. Use from the CLI like `docker run --rm -v /myapps:/apps -v /myconfig:/app/config -v /var/run/docker.sock:/var/run/docker.sock perennial/deploy:master deploy sync "*" "*"`.
 The last three arguments is the actual deploy command, you can change it.
 5. Or start an HTTP server `docker run --rm -p 80:80 -v /myapps:/apps -v /myconfig:/app/config -v /var/run/docker.sock:/var/run/docker.sock perennial/deploy:master`.
 6. Now you can use the REST interface to trigger commands or receive webhooks.